• Skip to main content

 Wikimedia Commons Photo

-Cardinal Scipione Borghese of Rome was a true patron of the arts who’s collection of sculptors was unmatched.
-This is partly due to his dispersion of wealth on the art community and in part because his uncle was the Pope and he could intimidate anyone into bargain-basement deals.
+Cardinal Scipione Borghese of Rome was a true patron of the arts whose collection of sculptors was unmatched.
+This is partly due to his dispersion of wealth on the art community and in part because his uncle was the pope and he could intimidate anyone into bargain-basement deals.

 He acquired the Three Graces in 1608 and had them restored by Nicolas Cordier who did a phenomenal job recreating the heads.
-The story of the Three Graces is of Ancient Greek mythology.
-Each Grace stands for either charm, beauty, and creativity.
-While the Greeks & Romans were civilizations of war, they also achieved a philosophical attitude that arguably has not been reached until recently with the exceptions of the Renaissance Medici of Florence.
+The story of the Three Graces is from Ancient Greek mythology.
+The Graces stand for charm, beauty, and creativity.
+While the Greeks and Romans were civilizations of war, they also achieved a philosophical attitude that arguably has not been reached until recently with the exceptions of the Renaissance Medici of Florence.

-The Three Graces represents the philosophical and artistic side of the Greeks & Romans.
-They are elegant, perfectly sculpted, and have an air of mystery and enchantment that keeps your attention.
+The Three Graces represents the philosophical and artistic side of the Greeks and Romans.
+They are elegant, perfectly sculpted, and have an air of mystery and enchantment that holds your attention.

 2. Sleeping Hermaphrodite on Bed